rubenafo/yfMongo/README.md

 The command line help shows the available functionality:
 ```
 Usage : yfm-cli clear                -- clears the DB
-        yfm-cli create               -- clears AND creates the base structure
+        yfm-cli init                 -- clears AND creates the base structure
         yfm-cli add <stock>          -- adds a stock to the db
         yfm-cli load-symbols <file>  -- loads symbols from a file
         yfm-cli remove <stock>       -- removes a stock from the db